Bridgewater Canal: Subsequent owners

 In 1872 the Bridgewater Navigation Company Ltd was formed, and on Monday 9 September the canal was purchased in the names of Sir Edward William Watkin and William Philip Price, respectively chairmen of the Manchester, Sheffield and Lincolnshire Railway and the Midland Railway for £1,120,000.
 The canal was sold again in 1885, when the Manchester Ship Canal Company paid the Bridgewater Navigation Company £1,710,000 for all their property.
 The construction of the ship canal forced the removal of Barton Aqueduct and the construction of Barton Swing Aqueduct, as the former was too low for the vessels which would use the new canal.
-In 1907 The Manchester Ship Canal (Bridgewater Canal) Act 1907 was passed, permitting coal mining near the canal between Monton Bridge and Leigh, in exchange for which the mine owners were obliged to pay the associated costs of keeping the canal open and navigable.
+In 1907 the Manchester Ship Canal (Bridgewater Canal) Act 1907 (7 Edw.
+7. c. xv) was passed, permitting coal mining near the canal between Monton Bridge and Leigh, in exchange for which the mine owners were obliged to pay the associated costs of keeping the canal open and navigable.

 In 1923 Bridgewater Estates Ltd was formed to acquire the Ellesmere family estate in Worsley.
 In 1984 Bridgewater Estates Ltd was purchased by a subsidiary of Peel Holdings.
 In 1987 Highams acquired a majority shareholding of the Manchester Ship Canal Company (subsequently the shares held by Highams were transferred to Peel Holdings).
 In 1994 the Manchester Ship Canal Company became a wholly owned subsidiary of the Peel Holdings group.
 In 2004 ownership of the Manchester Ship Canal Company was transferred to the Peel Ports group.